microbolt-guide/website/pages/index.en-US.md

 No need to trust anyone else.

-## What is the MicroBolt?
+## What is the Microbolt?

-MicroBolt is more than a fork of [RaspiBolt](https://raspibolt.org) and [MiniBolt](https://minibolt.info), made for all kind of computers, not only Raspberry Pi's.
+Microbolt is more than a fork of [RaspiBolt](https://raspibolt.org) and [MiniBolt](https://minibolt.info), made for all kind of computers, not only Raspberry Pi's.

 With this guide, you can set up a Bitcoin and Lightning node from scratch, doing everything yourself.
 You will learn about Linux, Bitcoin, and Lightning.
-As a result, you'll have your very own MicroBolt node, built by you and no one else.
+As a result, you'll have your very own Microbolt node, built by you and no one else.

 There are many reasons why you should run your own Bitcoin node.